guildai/guild.ai/pages/docs/intro.md

 ## Packages and code reuse

-Guild lets you package and distribute your models for others to use.
-Similarly, you can install models developed by others.
+Guild supports packaging and distribution your models for others to use.
+Users need only install your package to have access to your models and run their operations.
+Similarly, you can install and use models developed by others.

-Guild provides a variety of methods for code reuse.
+For more information, see [Packages](term:package).

 ### Example

-If you're following the examples, in this final section, we add package support to our project, create a package, and use that package to install our fashion model.
+If you're following the examples, in this final section, we add package support to our project and create a package to facilitate using our model.

 First, modify `guild.yml` to be: